Bulimia Nervosa

 Medical Care

-Bulimia can be a tough thing for a loved one to deal with.
+Bulimia can be a tricky thing for a loved one to deal with.
 It’s not something that happens overnight and doesn’t just disappear.

-Bulimia is an illness; like any mental illness, getting better takes time and patience.
+Bulimia is an illness; like any mental illness, it takes time and patience to get better.
 You can support your loved one by being there for them and helping them through this difficult time.

 If you’re worried about a loved one who might be struggling with bulimia, here are some important things to keep in mind:

-• Talk about it: You might be afraid of bringing up the topic of bulimia, but don’t worry—it’s not taboo!
+• Talk about it.
+You might be afraid of bringing up the topic of bulimia, but don’t worry—it’s not taboo!
 You’re doing your loved one a favor by being open with them about what’s going on in their lives, whether it’s good or bad news.
-(Just remember to be considerate of their feelings)
+(Remember to be considerate of their feelings)

 • Be supportive.
 Listen without judgment if your loved one wants to talk about their feelings.
 Let them know you’re there for them and that they don’t have to do this alone.